slynko/springmicroservices/README.md

     Then execute 'cd configserver && mvn spring-boot:run'
 3) Open new terminal window and make sure that you are in springmicroservices folder.
     Then execute 'cd service && mvn spring-boot:run'
+4) Open new terminal window and make sure that you are in springmicroservices folder.
+    Then execute 'cd zuul && mvn spring-boot:run'

 Now you can open your browser and navigate to http://localhost:8080/message.
 You will see the message 'Hello from dev properties'.
+Also you can open your browser and navigate to http://localhost:5555/message-service/message.
+You will see the same message 'Hello from dev properties'.